Geevee-101/tictactoe/README.md

 The check_win.py while that is used by main.py to check if any player has won.
 It is also used by enemy_ai to predict possible wins.

-The player.py is simply contains the class for the players and art.py is an ASCII art of the game title.
+The player.py contains the class for the players and art.py contains the ASCII art of the game title.

 # Installation
 It's a simple app that only requires you to dump all the files into the same folder and run from main.py.